2017 Silverado 2500HD New Car Test Drive

 Three engines, called EcoTec3, are available: The 4.3-liter V6 is rated at 285 horsepower and 305 pound-feet of torque and comes with a 6-speed automatic.
 The 5.3-liter V8 is rated 355 hp and 383 lb-ft of torque, with a 6-speed automatic standard and an 8-speed automatic on upper models.
 The 6.2-liter V8 is rated 420 hp, 460 lb-ft of torque, and comes with the 8-speed.
 Though traditional in size, these engines are all-aluminum, with the latest in direct injection and variable valve timing.

+An 8-speed automatic transmission is available for more models than previously, including the 2016 Silverado High Country and LTZ with the 5.3-liter engine.
 The 8-speed features a wider ratio spread than that of the 6-speed: The 8-speed has a numerically higher first gear to help when starting off with a trailer or a heavy load, and it has a numerically lower rear axle ratios, which reduce engine rpm at highway speeds.
 EPA-estimated fuel economy doesn't improve, but being able to go lower and higher, with more choices in between, is theoretically better in the real world.

 Best fuel economy is the 4.3-liter V6 with an EPA-rated 18/24 mpg City/Highway.
 The 5.3-liter V8 is rated 16/23 mpg with the 6-speed automatic, 16/22 with the 8 speed.
 The 6.2-liter rates 15/21 mpg.